 These non-GAAP financial measures should not be considered in isolation from, or as a substitute for, financial information prepared in accordance with GAAP.
 There are a number of limitations related to the use of these non-GAAP financial measures versus the nearest GAAP equivalent of these financial measures.
-First, these non-GAAP financial measures exclude certain recurring, non-cash charges such as stock-based compensation expense.
-Stock-based compensation has been, and will continue to be for the foreseeable future, a significant recurring expense in our business and is an important part of our employees' compensation that impacts their performance.
+First, these non-GAAP financial measures exclude certain recurring, non-cash charges such as stock-based compensation expense and asset acquisition related write-offs.
+Stock-based compensation has been, and will continue to be for the foreseeable future, a significant recurring expense in our business and is an important part of our employees' compensation that reflects their performance.
 Second, the expenses that we exclude in our calculation of these non-GAAP financial measures may differ from the expenses, if any, that our peer companies may exclude when they report their results of operations.
 We compensate for these limitations by providing the nearest GAAP equivalents of these non-GAAP financial measures and describing these GAAP equivalents in our Results of Operations below.

-The following tables reconcile GAAP gross margin, income from operations, operating margin, certain operating expenses and net income as reported on our condensed consolidated statements of operations to non-GAAP gross margin, non-GAAP income from operations, non-GAAP operating margin, certain non-GAAP operating expenses and non-GAAP net income for the first fiscal quarters of 2010 and 2009.
+The following tables reconcile GAAP gross margin, income from operations, operating margin, certain operating expenses and net income as reported on our condensed consolidated statements of operations to non-GAAP gross margin, non-GAAP income from operations, non-GAAP operating margin, certain non-GAAP operating expenses and non-GAAP net income for the second fiscal quarters of 2010 and 2009.
+For the second quarter of 2010, both GAAP and non-GAAP results below include approximately \$0.6 million of payroll tax expense resulting from the exercise of employee stock options during the quarter.
+We did not exclude this amount from our GAAP results.
+Payroll tax expense associated with stock option exercises during the second quarter of 2009 was immaterial.